venki05/playground-8r9zm5eg/statement.md

 ## Variables

 Variables are used to store information e.g. the variable age can hold the information about your age.
-You would use it like this: age = 18 .
-You can output a variable by using a function called print() `e.g.: print(age)`.
+You would use it like this: age = 18.
 You can even perform arithematic operation on variables.

+Note: In most programming language `=` is an assignment operator , i.e. to assign an value to a variable

 ```python runnable
 age = 18 # change it to your age, if you want